wifisensing/PicoScenes-Manual/source/gallery.rst

 Large spectrum stitching using two QCA9300 NICs
 -------------------------------------------------------

-This short video demonstrates the spectrum stitching using PicoScenes platform and two QCA9300 NICs.
-I uploads the same video to YouTube and Youku (for China mainland users).
+This short video demonstrates the spectrum scanning and stitching using the PicoScenes platform and two QCA9300 NICs.
+I upload the same video to both YouTube and Youku (for China mainland users).

 YouTube